firstdraft/guides/glossary-of-terms.md

 "well, hello!".gsub ("ll", "✌️") # wrong!
 ```

-I, personally, prefer using the parentheses around arguments to keep it clear what goes with what, especially when you start to use more than one method on the same line.
+Personally, I prefer using the parentheses around arguments to keep it clear what goes with what.
+Otherwise I get confused, especially when there's more than one method on the same line.

 #### Array